 Address: 1 Sherborne St, Bourton-on-the-Water, Cheltenham GL54 2BY

-Another of the best restaurants in Bourton-on-the-Water is another pub: The Duke of Wellington.
 Family run and with a friendly atmosphere, this is a pub with a range of food options.
-Check out their sharing platters.
+I’d recommend checking out their sharing platters.

 What else to do in Bourton-on-the-Water?

-Bourton-in-the-Water is a beautiful village that encompasses all that the Cotswolds is.
-It can get quite busy with tourists, but try to get absorbed with the vibe.
 Alternatively, there’s something wonderful about visiting at Christmas time and you really can’t beat seeing the twinkling lights as carols are sung.
 A Christmas tree even gets planted right in the river!